fightingtheboss/moiree/README.md

 ## Roadmap
+- Make shareable cards and views for end of fest
+  - One for top 3 in Competition
+  - One for top 5 across the rest
+  - Ratings per film filtered by country, critic's country
+    - This could show the distribution graph, like on Letterboxd
+  - Highest rated category
+  - Critic's most liked countries
+  - Number of 5 star ratings
+  - Number of 0 star ratings
 - Have a view that shows all ratings by most recent
 - Replace star rating range input with something more universal
 - Grid sorting and filtering